PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 freezes the exact model-only call, affine-pre/post/mean-affine boundary, both declarative selection indices and empty keyword contracts, fixed schema, and an unconsumed observation-only policy.

+Gate-layout result propagation now preserves the ordered child-result tuple already produced by the shared recovery engine. `run_gate_layout()` returns the full eight-result tuple or reduced seven-result tuple unchanged, and the lowerer helper exposes the same typed return contract.
+The reduced direct call retains its tuple as `_layout_opt_gate_layout_results` without consuming it.

+The full-policy helper remains the same argument-free attention-recovery callback.
+Pass selection and order, the single shared `ModelIRPassStateScope`, child callback contracts, direct policy argument, SA/PA-MirrorPad predecessor, two-iteration normalization successor, public API, dependencies, and TensorFlow boundary are unchanged.
+The retained direct tuple is observation-only and is not interpreted as mutation evidence.